 Butters are not only all for food!
 Some are for your skin and hair that actually nourishes and gives multiple benefits to your health as well.
-One such famous butter which is well-known to skincare junkies is Shea Butter!
+One such famous butter which is well-known to skincare junkies is Shea Butter for body and skin!

 Benefits of Shea Butter for your Skin

-Shea butter gives hydration, luster, and anti-frizz characteristics to the hair, making it an excellent styler that gives natural and healthy look.
+Shea butter for body gives hydration, luster, and anti-frizz characteristics to the hair, making it an excellent styler that gives natural and healthy look.
 It also helps prevent flaking on the scalp and can lessen general dryness and redness due to its anti-inflammatory effects.
-This hydrating ingredient is also commonly featured in scar-healing treatments since its high fatty-acid content softens scar tissue and may help to boost up the healing process.
 It may be especially beneficial in preventing the formation of keloid scars, which are elevated, red, and rubbery scars.
-This, like many of the other shea butter advantages, is most likely owing to the ingredient's emollient characteristics making it superior ingredient in your skincare and routine.

 Get to know more about this ingredient and its benefits for your skin and body:

 Shea butter is included in many face moisturizers and body creams for a reason.
 It acts as an emollient, softening and hydrating the skin.
 Shea butter contains natural moisturizing vitamins and contains essential fatty acids which enhances your skin texture.
 It also helps to less react when exposed to irritants.